-The 1920s saw considerable progress in establishing Canberra as a city, with particular attention being paid to building the Provisional Parliament House (now Old Parliament House).
+The 1920s saw considerable progress in establishing Canberra as a city, with particular attention being paid to building the Provisional Parliament House.
 In addition, there was infrastructure such as roads, public buildings like schools, commercial buildings and housing.
 (See for example Gibbney 1988, pp. 109-140) The work was begun by the FCAC which was replaced by the Federal Capital Commission (FCC) in 1925.